phlpphns/thesis_Tex/README.md

 > *pdflatex -synctex=1 -interaction=nonstopmode --shell-escape template_thesis_latex*

-If you are using TexStudio press ALT+T and then T to open the console (terminal).
+If you are using TeXstudio press ALT+T and then T to open the console (terminal).
 Use one of the various *latex_compile\** files that are provided.
 If you rename the *.tex file, you must change the name as well in the commands in those *latex_compile\** files.

 Under Linux, acttivate the compile files with *chmod +x*.

 Perhaps it also runs fine on overleaf etc.

+## extra

+nice TeXstudio style file

+Place as
+- Linux: "$HOME/.config/texstudio/texstudio.ini"
+- Windows: e.g. "C:/Users/%USERNAME%/AppData/Roaming/texstudio/texstudio.ini"